- Marjolaine Grappe52' & 70'

 - Marco Enriquez & Rodrigo Vazquez52'

-Political defeat in Argentina, Ecuador turning right, demonstrations in Venezuela, discredit on the Brazilian politics, new era in Cuba… Following a wave of success these last years, the left-wing political forces are undergoing critical defeats.
-With an unprecedented access to the current political leaders in Latin America (Dilma Roussef, Nicolás Maduro, Pepe Mujica, Evo Morales,...
+Political defeat in Argentina, Ecuador turning right, demonstrations in Venezuela, victory of the Far-right in Brazil, new era in Cuba… Following a wave of success these last years, the left-wing political forces are undergoing critical defeats.
+With an unprecedented access to the political leaders in Latin America (Dilma Roussef, Nicolás Maduro, Pepe Mujica, Evo Morales,...
 Read more »

 - Jean-Christophe Klotz52'